 An additional three-story tower in the center of the backyard remains a work in progress—although presently a wall-less iron structure with wood planks for floors, Ingenieri has plans to one day turn it into a lighthouse.
 One imagines that the hundreds of bottles piled throughout the front and back yards (some sorted by color, others mixed in with other salvage in seemingly random mounds) will one day end up as a part of this new project.
 Ingenieri says he has thousands more stored off-site, many of them collected by and given to him by the town’s municipal government, as well as by neighbors and friends.

 Ingenieri’s collections fill the main home’s interior—bicycles, masks, eyeglasses—either as standalone objects or re-purposed into sculpture.
-The low ceilings and few windows give a cave like feel to the space, which Ingenieri has filled with handmade tables and chairs that rest on an attractively uneven wooden floor.
-A curtain made from long film negatives covers the entrance to the small bedroom, and the walls made of glass bottle and the cement that holds them in place create a uniquely dim, multi-colored light.
+The low ceilings and few windows give a cave-like feel to the space, which Ingenieri has filled with handmade tables and chairs that rest on an attractively uneven wooden floor.
+A curtain made from long film negatives covers the entrance to the small bedroom, and the walls made of glass bottles and the cement that holds them in place create a uniquely dim, multi-colored light.

 A large wooden door, the only one in the house’s interior, separates the bathroom from the main area, where Ingenieri keeps his stacks of CDs (mostly 60s psychedelia—the artist has a particular fondness for Jimi Hendrix) and art made by him or given to him by friends and admirers.
 In a box by the stereo, Ingenieri keeps a violin he made out of a tin of kerosene.
 He doesn’t know how to play, he claims, but enjoys trying to keep up with the music he listens to nonetheless.

-Not yet built, the artist has plans to move onto the theater’s construction once he has finished with central tower.
+Not yet built, the artist has plans to move on with the theater’s construction once he has finished with a central tower.
 Ingenieri hopes that all of his projects communicate a new perspective among viewers of available materials and their uses, and encourages others to adopt his building style.

 Know Before You Go